Createdd/Writing/articles/Relay.md

 - RANGE_DELETE (for deleting edges between nodes)
 - REQUIRED_CHILDREN (for targeting fields that are not reachable, for example when a redirect to a newly created node is desired - rare cases)

+#### Optimistic updates
+Allows to define a desired server response.

+> In practice, optimistic updates improve the user experience by providing quick positive feedback to the user for a comparatively low trade off of occasionally misinforming the user of a successful action when really some kind of error occurred.

+> To specify the optimistic response for a mutation, you can use the `getOptimisticResponse` method.
+The optimistic response acts as a mock payload and should only contain fields that you also included in your `fat query`, or `viewer`.

 ## Useful links & credits